 The Consultative Committees (CCs) operate under the authority of the CIPM.
 The CIPM appoints the President of each CC, who is expected to chair each CC meeting and report to the CIPM.
 The President is normally chosen amongst the members of the CIPM.

-With the exception of the CCU, which has different membership criteria, membership of the CCs is decided by the CIPM in accordance with the following established criteria.
+Membership of the CCs is decided by the CIPM in accordance with the following established criteria.

 Membership of a Consultative Committee is open to institutions of Member States that are recognized internationally as most expert in the field.
 This normally requires that they: